 WHAT COLOR CABINETS GO WITH TAJ MAHAL QUARTZITE?

-- The good news?
+- The good news about Quartzite Taj Mahal?
 Anything.
 The bad news – that means there are too many options.
 I went black – and the contrasting look is stunning, but a muddy neutral, tans, off whites, natural woods, and even a deep green will look great too.
 You can’t go wrong!

 WHAT BACKSPLASH GOES WITH TAJ MAHAL QUARTZITE?

-IS TAJ MAHAL GRANITE HARD TO TAKE CARE OF?
+IS TAJ MAHAL QUARTZITE HARD TO TAKE CARE OF?

-- No, in fact, it’s more durable than marble and stronger than granite.
-It can even withstand heat in a way marble can not.
+- No, in fact, Quartzite Taj Mahal is more durable than marble and stronger than granite.
+It can even withstand heat (in a way marble can not).
 Hot Coffee and piping hot pots of chocolate chili rest comfortably on this surface.

 IS TAJ MAHAL QUARTZITE EXPENSIVE?